Headache & Pain

-Given the acuity of possible outcomes, as well as the added clinical dimension of an unborn child, the pregnant patient can be a challenge for the neurologist.
+Given the severity of possible outcomes, as well as the effect on the unborn child, the pregnant patient can be a challenge for the neurologist.
 As well, the postpartum period carries with it significant and unique neurologic risks.
-In this article, the author reviews the common central neurologic complications seen in pregnancy and the postpartum period.
+In this article, the author reviews the common complications of the central nervous system seen in pregnancy and the postpartum period.
 The key presenting features of eclampsia are discussed as well as ischemic and hemorrhagic cerebrovascular events.

-• Pregnancy and delivery are associated with multiple physiologic changes that may trigger complications specific to pregnancy or influence the course of multiple neurologic and systemic disorders.
+• Pregnancy and delivery trigger multiple physiologic changes, leading to specific complications and modifying the course of neurologic and systemic disorders.

-• Intractable vomiting may lead to Wernicke encephalopathy, a potentially fatal condition that requires a high index of suspicion and urgent administration of thiamine.
+• Intractable vomiting may result in Wernicke encephalopathy, a potentially fatal condition that requires early recognition and urgent administration of thiamine.

-• Most untreated or insufficiently treated patients who survive the acute Wernicke encephalopathy develop Korsakoff syndrome, characterized by anterograde and retrograde amnesia.
+• Most untreated or insufficiently treated survivors of Wernicke encephalopathy develop Korsakoff syndrome, characterized by anterograde and retrograde amnesia.

 • The risk of ischemic and hemorrhagic stroke is increased mostly in the peripartum and postpartum periods.

-• The risk factors of stroke in young pregnant women may differ from those in elderly patients and are related in particular to venous thrombosis, reversible cerebral vasoconstriction, and preeclampsia/eclampsia.
+• The risk factors or stroke in young pregnant women differ from those in elderly and are mostly related to venous thrombosis, reversible cerebral vasoconstriction, and preeclampsia/eclampsia.
 Investigating causes of stroke in the young is equally important.

-• Although the clinical trials of tPA excluded pregnant women, it was used successfully in the treatment of acute ischemic stroke.
+• Although the clinical trials of thrombolysis for acute stroke excluded pregnant women, tPA was used successfully.

-• Imaging selection and new thrombectomy devices have improved the treatment of stroke due to large vessel occlusion.
+• Endovascular thrombectomy guided by imaging has improved the treatment of stroke due to large vessel occlusion.

 • Preeclampsia may be prevented by careful blood pressure control and a small dose of aspirin; eclampsia should be treated with intravenous magnesium sulfate.